- Home

 This age-related decrease in flexibility happens for a few reasons, including a loss of elasticity in muscles and tendons, a loss of water in soft tissues and intervertebral discs, and increased stiffness in joints.

-Although disused muscles and joints can become stiff or sore at any age, if we want to counteract the loss of flexibility brought on by the ageing process, it’s important that we do what we can to stay supple.
+Although disused muscles and joints can become stiff or sore at any age, to counteract the loss of flexibility brought on by the ageing process, it’s important that we do what we can to stay supple.

-Experts have also found connections between flexibility and balance, and say that having adequate flexibility in joints – such as our ankles, knees, and hips – can reduce the risk of us falling as we get older.
+Experts have also found a connection between flexibility and balance, and say that having adequate flexibility in joints – such as our ankles, knees, and hips – can reduce the risk of falls as we get older.

-There currently isn’t enough evidence to suggest that having increased flexibility can prevent arthritis from developing, but regular stretching can help to relieve symptoms associated with it, such as pain, swelling, and stiffness.
+Regular stretching can also help to relieve symptoms associated with arthritis, such as pain, swelling, and stiffness.

 6 tips to help improve and maintain flexibility